FALL SESSION 2020 CALENDAR

 Teacher: Juan Pablo Horcasitas

-Tuesdays and Thursdays from 5 to 6 pm, January 12 to January 28
+Tuesdays and Fridays from 6 to 7 pm, January 12 to January 29

 This course will be a musical analysis of major works by Beethoven, one from each of the three periods: Early, Heroic, and Late.
 Students will listen and discuss style, form, harmony, rhythm, and motivic development focusing on three works by the composer.
 This course is a continuation of the summer 2020 Beethoven course but any student may join.